Unit 3 - Notes

 1. fd: File descriptor.

-2. offset: Number of bytes to move the pointer (can be negative).
+2. offset: Number of bytes to move the pointer (can be positive or negative).

-3. whence: The reference point for the offset.
+3. whence: The reference point for the move.

 • SEEK_SET: The beginning of the file.